iDChina/chinese-translation/readme.md

 ---------------------------------
 ###ReadMe
-This repository includes Chinese Language Pack is maintenanted by idempiere-chinese-localization group.
+This repository includes Chinese Language Pack and some local utils maintenanted by idempiere-chinese-localization group.
 Translation progress for iDempiere version 5.1 was completed with a high quanlity.
 Normal fixs are reviewed and committed semiannually by project team.
 You can contact with osssme@@@@@@@@@@@aliyun.com or z5k1@@@@@@@@@qq.com for more info.
-updated: 2017-11-18

-Updated: 2017-11-18
+Updated: 2018-6-10

 ####Directory structure:
-../zh_CN_System           `translation files for System client` ../zh_CN_GardenWorld      `translation files for GardenWorld client` ../Utils                  `localization utils`
+../zh_CN_System           `translation files for System client`

+../zh_CN_GardenWorld      `translation files for GardenWorld client`

-../Utils: `localization utils`
+../Utils                  `localization utils`

 ---------------------------------
 ### 着急只看我：